World Cup Schedule 2026

 Frequently asked questions

-How many more matches are there compared to previous World Cups?
+How many more matches are in the 2026 World Cup compared to previous tournaments?

-The 2026 World Cup has 40 more matches than previous 32-team tournaments, which featured 64 total matches.
+The 2026 World Cup has 40 more matches than previous tournaments, increasing from 64 to 104 total games due to the expansion from 32 to 48 teams.

 Track the World Cup with Bola 2026 — free